kalimawiki/blog-writing/content/posts/navigating-regulatory-compliance-for-pharmaceutical-companies-in-vietnam:-key-moh-updates-2025-11-25.md

 The MOH has moved toward a more proactive pharmacovigilance environment post-market authorization.
 This includes:

 - **Adverse Drug Reaction (ADR) Reporting:** Companies must develop systems that capture, analyze, and submit ADR reports within defined timelines.
-- **Periodic Safety Update Reports (PSURs):** Mandatory submission of comprehensive safety evaluations periodically provides regulators with ongoing insights into a drug7s risk profile.
+- **Periodic Safety Update Reports (PSURs):** Mandatory submission of comprehensive safety evaluations periodically provides regulators with ongoing insights into a drug's risk profile.
 - **Risk Management Plans:** Emphasis is placed on anticipating potential risks and planning mitigation strategies from early development through the product lifecycle.

 Strengthening pharmacovigilance not only safeguards patients but also mitigates risks of costly regulatory actions or product withdrawals.

 ### 4. Pricing and Reimbursement Policy Adjustments

 Ensuring affordability while maintaining market viability is a challenging policy balance.
-The MOH's latest adjustments include:
+The MOH's latest adjustments include:

 - **Price Control Frameworks:** Updated approaches to pricing caps and reference pricing to prevent excessive drug costs, particularly for essential medicines.
 - **Negotiated Pricing:** Frameworks for negotiations between manufacturers and health insurers seek fair prices based on therapeutic value and budget impact.